pivotal/docs-tap/application-accelerator/creating-accelerators/composition.hbs.md

 they typically use dedicated conflict resolution [strategies](transforms/conflict-resolution.md) (more on that later).

-Fragments may be thought of as "functions" in programming languages: once defined and referenced, they may be "called" at various points in the main accelerator.
+Fragments can be thought of as "functions" in programming languages: once defined and referenced, they can be "called" at various points in the main accelerator.
-The composition feature is designed with ease-of-use and "common use case first" in mind, so these "functions" are typically called with as little noise as possible, you can also call them with complex or different values.
+The composition feature is designed with ease of use and "common use case first" in mind, so these "functions" are typically called with as little noise as possible, you can also call them complex or different values.

 Composition relies on two building blocks that play hand in hand: